vladbelousoff/tea/README.md

+# This project has been abandoned in favor of https://github.com/vladbelousoff/oak

 # Tea Programming Language

 Tea is a statically-typed scripting language with a focus on memory safety and modern syntax.
 It combines